Applied-Machine-Learning-2022/final-project-group4-morganstate/README.md

 ### NACME/AMLI Google bootcamp

-**NACME** **(National Action Council For Minorities in Engineering)** is an organization committed to assisting underrepresented minorities succeed in engineering and computer science career paths.
+**NACME** **(National Action Council For Minorities in Engineering)** is an organization committed to assisting underrepresented minorities in engineering and computer science career paths.
 NACME provides scholarships, opportunities and programs in order to increase the engineering worforce and prepare underrepresented students for the real world.
-The AMLI Google Bootcamp is one of the many programs that NACME provides that gives college students an introduction to machine learning in order to contend for an entry-level Machine Learning position.
+The AMLI Google Bootcamp is one of program that NACME provides that gives college students an introduction to machine learning in order to contend for an entry-level Machine Learning position.
 <!--

 -->